abel-ngo/ontologies-crisis-ukraine/README.md

     * Duration: 2 months+ (?)
     * Assertion: lead by "Coalition of three opposition parties"
         * Member of coalition: Svoboda
+        * Assertion: Coalition attributed with responsibility for shooting of protestors during Euromaidan, est. 20+ casualties [[ref][gr0405]]
+            * **These acts of murderous political violence were attributed to President Yanukovych, subsequently were instrumental in removal of President Yanukovych from office** [[ref][gr0405]]
     * Presence: Right Sector
         * Actions: Attacking police
     * Presence: Svoboda